HananeNourMoussa/fake-news-detection/README.md

 # fake-news-detection
-A machine learning project aimed at classifying news as real or fake.
+This is a machine learning project that aims to classify news as real or fake.
+The ultimate goal is to feed our passive aggressive classifier directly with data continuously updated from a social media platform (Twitter, for example).
+However, we will first begin by building a model using data from an available dataset.